 Dramatic integrity and vocal clarity are the enduring artistic hallmarks of performances by bass-baritone Thomas Goerz.
 His impressive variety of roles ranges from Don Alfonso in COSI FAN TUTTE with the Vancouver Opera to Owen Hart in the Canadian premiere of DEAD MAN WALKING for Calgary Opera.

-In the 2016-2017 season Mr. Goerz will appear as the Grandfather in CHARLOTTE for the Charlotte Project Workshop, Lodovico in OTELLO and Owen Hart in DEAD MAN WALKING, both for Vancouver Opera and Titurel in PARSIFAL for Le Festival de Lanaudière.
-The 2018 season includes as appearance with the Windsor Symphony.
+In the 2016-2017 season, Mr. Goerz appeared as Lodovico in OTELLO and Owen Hart in DEAD MAN WALKING, both for Vancouver Opera, as well as Titurel in PARSIFAL for Le Festival de Lanaudière.
+In the 2018 season he joins the Canadian Opera Company for their production of ARABELLA, and sings Bartolo in a concert version of LE NOZZE DI FIGARO with the Windsor Symphony.

 He was heard at the Elora Festival (2013) in the title role of MIKADO before joining the Calgary Opera as the Sergeant in Gilbert and Sullivan’s PIRATES OF PENZANCE.
 Vancouver opera patrons heard him as Sacristan in TOSCA, he was Zuniga in CARMEN for Opera Hamilton and Bartolo in LE NOZZE DI FIGARO for Pacific Opera Victoria.
 In the summer of 2012, he made his Central City Opera debut as Benoit/Alcindoro in LA BOHEME and Andrew Carnes in OKALHOMA, returning to Vancouver Opera in the fall, where he again played Benoit/Alcindoro in LA BOHEME.
 Also on his schedule was a reprise of his role in DEAD MAN WALKING, this time for Opéra de Montréal and he appeared in concert with Les Violons du Roy singing Scarlatti.